thane98/paragon/README.md

 Paragon releases should require no dependencies.
 Download the release for your operating system and run.

 ## Building
 Paragon requires Rust Nightly and Python 3.7.x.
-You will also need to install the Maturin, pillow, and PySide2 Python packages.
+You will also need to install the python packages listed in `requirements.txt`.
+More on this below.
 If you want to build a standalone executable, you should also install PyInstaller.

+1. Install the required python packages.
+You can do this conveniently by running `pip install -r requirements.txt` from the root directory of the project.
-1. To build, run *maturin build --release* from the root directory of the project.
+2. To build, run `maturin build --release` from the root directory of the project.
 This will produce a "target" folder.
-2. Navigate to "target/wheels" in your terminal.
+3. Navigate to "target/wheels" in your terminal.
-3. Run *pip install {name of the file Maturin produced}*.
+4. Run `pip install {name of the file Maturin produced}`.
 The file name will vary by version.
-If you are repeating these instructions, you might need to run *pip uninstall fefeditor2* first.
+If you are repeating these instructions, you might need to run `pip uninstall fefeditor2` first.
-4. If the install succeeds, you can run Paragon by running the "main.py" script in the application directory.
+5. If the install succeeds, you can run Paragon by running the "main.py" script in the application directory.
-5. To create a standalone executable, run *pyinstaller main.py --noconsole --onefile* from the application directory.
+6. To create a standalone executable, run `pyinstaller main.py --noconsole --onefile` from the application directory.

 ## Credits
 * Moonling for writing most of the modules.